The Hardcore Holidayoff

 “Good day,” Order starts, rejecting the obvious nighttime appearance of the dimension and continuing by her own time.

-There’s an eerie pause, and then the skull begins bouncing, as if the massive body attached to it were dancing a jig.
-Then, with one of the most spine-curling voices she’s heard in all her years, it starts in rhyme.
+There’s an eerie pause, and then the skull begins bouncing a bit to the left, and then a bit to the right, as if the massive body attached to it were dancing a jig.
+Then with one of the most spine-curling voices she’s heard in all her years, it starts in rhyme.

 “From window to window traversing the night, my face in your glass a’shudder in light.
 I wait in cold from stable so bare, pray let in this thirsty mare.”